mmitzy/ASL-Recognition/README.md

 ## Conclusions

-After achieving the incredible accuracy of 99%, we understood that our hypothesis is probably correct.
+After improving from the other models and achieving the incredible accuracy of 99% using CNN, we understood that our hypothesis is probably correct.
 Of course 1 example isn't enough to determine such a big question, but due to the usage of a very big dataset (consisting of 84k+ images) we believe that it's very likely that we are right.

+## Important Note

+The models are all named in the same format: 'modelname'.py All other files including any combination of the model name is related to the training save files.